robertsinfosec/robertsinfosec.github.io/_posts/2025-01-31-working-locally-with-supabase.md

 I couldn't be more impressed with this platform because this solves 100% of the issues you'd have with MOST applications.
 This gives you a full-on, proper RDBMS like PostgrSQL (which includes Row Level Security (RLS)), a full-on authentication system that has API's for signing up, logging in, forgot password, MFA/2FA, and more.
 Then, it also has API's (in REST and GraphQL if you want) for interacting with the database.
 It uses Kong as an internal API gateway too.

-> In short, Supabase is a "Backend as a Service" (Baas) platform, which is a complete "backend" for most applications.
+> In short, Supabase is a "Backend as a Service" (BaaS) platform, which is a complete "backend" for most applications.
 This includes: database, authentication, storage, and API's for it all.
 It's a turn-key, purpose-built backend.
 {: .prompt-tip }

 You can host up to two free instances on [supabase.com](https://supabase.com), but this is a free and opensource tool, so you can host it anywhere.
 Even better, it's Docker/Docker-Compose based.
 So, in literally minutes, you can stand up a full instance on your workstation too!